au-ts/sddf/docs/developing.md

 sDDF event handling functions are typically named '[tx|rx]_[provide|return]', where `tx` and `rx` correspond to transmission and reception, `provide` corresponds to when data or buffers are passed towards the driver, and `return` corresponds to when data or buffers are passed towards a client.
+The naming convention is generally based on how the hardware works, hence `rx` and `tx` for serial and networking.
+Other device classes, such as block, use `request` and `response` since that maps onto the hardware better.

 If the driver is of a pre-existing device class, an existing driver can be used as a scaffold.
 You will find that there are very few if any changes that will